 Rating of the Pool

-- The Scheme requires that the pool must have a rating of AA before its transfer to the bank.
+39. The Scheme requires that the pool must have a rating of BBB+ before its transfer to the bank.
 Does that mean there be a formal rating agency opinion on the rating of the pool?

 Yes.
 It will be logical to assume that SIDBI or DFS will expect a formal rating agency opinion before agreeing to extend the guarantee.

-- The Scheme requires the pool of assets to be highly rated, what does this signify?
+40. The Scheme requires the pool of assets to be rated at least BBB+, what does this signify?

-As per the conditions for eligible assets, the pool of assets to be assigned under this Scheme must have a minimum rating of “AA” or equivalent at fair value prior to the guarantee from the Government.
-Interestingly, technically, only a security can be rated based on the underlying risks and rewards, and not a pool of assets.
-Therefore, how will rating of the pool of assets be carried out still remains a question.
+As per the conditions for eligible assets, the pool of assets to be assigned under this Scheme must have a minimum rating of “BBB+” or equivalent at fair value prior to the guarantee from the Government.

-- If the intent is to provide guarantee only at AA level, then the thickness of the guarantee, that is, 10%, and the cost of the guarantee, viz., 25 bps, both become questionable.
-The thickness of support required for moving a AA rated pool to a AAA level mostly will not be as high as 10%.
-Also, the cost of 25 bps for guaranteeing a AA-rated pool will imply that the credit spreads between AA and a AAA-rated pool are at least good enough to absorb a cost of 25 bps.
-It is notable that the 10% guarantee as well as the guarantee commission are both worked out on the outstanding pool value, first, at the time of the transaction, and thereafter, on 1st As the pool is an amortising one, the impact of amortisation that happens during the financial year will not be captured on the guarantee fee – that is, the fee remains fixed throughout the financial year.
+Unlike under the original Scheme, where the rating requirement was as high as AA, the intent is to provide guarantee only at AA level, then the thickness of the guarantee, that is, 10%, and the cost of the guarantee, viz., 25 bps, both became questionable.
+The thickness of support required for moving a AA rated pool to a AAA level mostly is not as high as 10%.
+Also, the cost of 25 bps for guaranteeing a AA-rated pool implied that the credit spreads between AA and a AAA-rated pool were at least good enough to absorb a cost of 25 bps.
+All these did not seemed and hence, there was not even a single transaction so far.

 Risk weight and capital requirements